oigwe-frx/Math_Foundation/01 Algebra: Elementary to Advanced - Equations and Inequalities/01 Structure of Numbers/02 Properties of Real Numbers.md

 ## Properties w/ Real Numbers

 ###  __Closure Property__:
-  - if a and b are any real numbers: a,b ∈ R ( a and b are elements of R).
+  - If a and b are any real numbers: a,b ∈ R ( a and b are elements of R).
 Then the set of real numbers is closed with respect to addition and multiplication
     - So a + b is always a real number, and a * b is always a real number, and
     - let a,b ∈ R - then a + b ∈ R, a*b ∈ R